 - Access is granted

 Implementation is fairly flexible.
 The most secure model would be to use a 2FA system each time a user logs in.
 It seems that many US and British banks think this is too difficult to implement and too intrusive for customers just to access balances and statements.
-Few have implemented proper 2FA, much to the astonishment of the information security community and consumer organizations (who represent the very people the banks believe they are saving from onerous login procedures).
+Few have implemented proper 2FA, much to the astonishment of the information security community and consumer organisations (who represent the very people the banks believe they are saving from onerous login procedures).

 An arguably less intrusive — but unarguably less secure — method would be to require 2FA only for large transactions or transfers, or for the first time a transfer is made to a new account.
 In either scenario — at first login, or for high-value transactions — 2FA adds a layer of customer protection on top of the password.